Fiat 500 hatchback - Interior & comfort

 As the Fiat 500 is all about style, it’s not surprising there are some delightful touches, such as an all-digital instrument cluster that changes to reflect which mode the car is in.
 The Uconnect infotainment screen means you can connect your smartphone, but it doesn't feel like the latest technology.

 There's a wide range of customisation options available, including several eye-catching body graphic packages.
 There are also a number of interior trim colours and alloy wheel designs available.
 Even the key can be customised in one of 11 different colours and themes.
-More practical options include a space-saver spare wheel for £100, dual-zone climate control for £300 and sat nav for £325.
+More practical options include a space-saver spare wheel for £200, parking sensors for £200 or a bike rack for £300.

 The Fiat 500’s sat nav uses TomTom software to provide its mapping, so you get clear guidance and setting your destination is easy.
 It’s a shame that the infotainment screen is a little on the small side, but this is offset somewhat by the secondary dashboard display, which makes navigating a fairly straightforward process.